 Videonystromagraphy (VNG) Testing

-The assessment and the tests are carried out by Vitaly Kisilevsky, an international medical graduate specializing in otolaryngologist (ENT).
-Vitaly Kisilevsky completed a fellowship at U of T in medical neurotology and otology research.
+The assessment and the tests are carried out by Vitaly Kisilevsky, an international medical graduate specializing in otolaryngology (ENT).
+Vitaly Kisilevsky completed a clinical and research fellowship at U of T in medical neurotology and otology.
 Currently, his focus is conducting Neuro-Physiological Vestibular Evaluations.
-His assessment of MVA clients provides objective evidence of traumatic damage to the balance system and is relevant to cases of head and neck trauma, musculo-skeletal and neural system injuries and post-traumatic psychiatric disorders.
+His assessment of MVA clients provides objective evidence of traumatic damage to the balance system and is relevant to cases of head and neck trauma, musculo-skeletal and neural system injuries and post-traumatic disorders.

-A VNG tests the motor functions of patient’s inner ear.
+A VNG tests the oculo-motor, positional and caloric responses of patient’s inner ear.
 The test is looking to determine if vestibular disease is affecting the inner ear which may be causing the patient to feel unbalanced or dizzy.
 VNG Testing is non-invasive and the safest, most accurate and most comfortable way to test for Vestibular Disease.
-Additionally, this is the only test that can differentiate which ear the disease is affecting.
+Additionally, this is the gold standard test that can differentiate which ear the disease is affecting.

 Description of Test

-The second part of the test, patients will be asked to follow a large, fast moving object while the doctor continue to look for slowness or inaccuracies in the eyes.
+The second part of the test, patients will be asked to follow a large, fast moving objects while eyes movements will be evaluated for asymmetry or imbalance.

-The next part of the test, the doctor will move patient’s head in various directions looking to see if there are any inappropriate eye movements in the process.
+The next part of the test, the doctor will move patient’s head in various directions looking to see if there are any abnormal eye movements in different head and body positions.

 This is a completely safe and non-invasive test.